2 performances

 The program emphasizes lineage: the quartet as a spiritual ancestor to contemporary sound practices.

-Just as Messiaen finds moments of ethereal harmony throughout the quartet, the Chapel’s mosaic reminds us that even in a city — and a world — rattled by darkness, fear, and uncertainty, there remains the possibility of light.
+Just as Messiaen finds moments of ethereal harmony within the quartet, the Chapel’s mosaic reminds us that even in a city (and a world) rattled by darkness, fear, and uncertainty, beauty and the sublime endure.

 Join us at the intersection of a historic work, a historic place, and this moment in time.